dictionaria/pydictionaria/docs/submission-workflow.md

 ### Preparing a submission for publication

-The `dictionaria.release` subcommand prepares the submission for submission, doing the following:
+The `dictionaria.release` subcommand prepares the submission for publication, doing the following:

  - Generates the README.md for the entire project, which will also include the